Getting Started with Juvonno's Intake Form Builder

 • If you change the number of columns in a Row after adding Content, any Content in columns that are removed will also be deleted.
 For example: if you reduce a two-column Row to one column, any Content in the second column will be lost.

 • To add space between paragraphs in your form text, it’s best to place each paragraph in a separate row using the Body Text content type.
-This ensures that proper spacing is maintained and the form appears clean and easy to read—especially useful for long explanations or policy information.
+This ensures that proper spacing is maintained and the form appears clean and easy to read which is especially useful for long explanations or policy information.

 Was this article helpful?